Michael Hotka's

 Click on each image to see a larger image

 In the beginning, I made this hand held transit quadrant.
 Although it was functional, it did not have the accuracy that I needed for this Activity.
-So I scrapped this idea for the following Quadrant I found online.
+Nor was it able to measure any azimuth angle.
+So I scrapped this idea and used the following Quadrant I found online as a model for what I needed to build.

 I printed the right angle templates to support the two aluminum pieces.
 The templates are found in this PDF File.

 I printed the scales from the second image quadrant, that were included in the instructions.
 I printed them to a scale where the azimuth scale was about 8 inches in diameter.
+The altitude scale had a radius of about 4 inches.
 These templates can be found in this PDF File.

-I used 1/8 inch thick masonite board for the altitude protractor and the right angle supports.
+I used 1/8 inch thick masonite board for the altitude plate and the right angle supports (their outline is seen at the top of the masonite piece).

 I used contact cement to glue the scales to the azimuth base.
-The extended line is the north-south line and needs to be aligned on the celestial north pole.
+The extended line is the north-south line on the board and needs to be aligned on the celestial north pole.
 From Activity 1, this is a 14 degree offset to the west from magnetic north.
-This will help me align the quadrant in the field.
+This will help me align the quadrant in the field when Polaris is not visible.
+When Polaris is visible, I aligned the Quadrant's 0 degrees azimuth mark on that star.

 I purchased a new tool to square up the right angle supports.
 I've always wanted this tool for other woodworking projects.
 So I bought it now for this project.